PokemonSanFran/testing-history-2/meta/docs/story.md

 * Zoey checks Twitter to see a message from Oak, requesting they all meet at the Gldngtebridge.
 * Zoey wakes up, didn't see the message and says they'll be right there.
 * Zoey arrives at Gldngtebridge, and Oak explains that the League will be delayed as they need to resolve the strike and finish construction.
-* YC has hired Siebold, a member of the disbanded Elite Four, to train the players and help prepare them for the Championship.
+* Ycombinator has hired Siebold, a member of the disbanded Elite Four, to train the players and help prepare them for the Championship.
 * Oak relays their first training lesson - Bianca and Zoey must work together to go through Robinwilltunnel, get Siebold's journal, and bring it to Siebold in the depths of Muirwoods.
-* Bianca runs off into the cave before Oak can finished explaining that th e cave has puzzles that will require the pair to work together into the cave before Oak can finished explaining that th e cave has puzzles that will require the pair to work together.
+* Bianca runs off into the cave before Oak can finished explaining that the cave has puzzles that will require the pair to work together into the cave before Oak can finished explaining that the cave has puzzles that will require the pair to work together.

 ## I Guess We Should Be Nice Now
 * Zoey catches up to Bianca in Robinwilltunnel.